knubie/vim-kitty-navigator/README.md

 or if you don't want to start kitty with above mentioned command, simply add below configuration in your `kitty.conf` file.

-NOTE: Close kitty completely and restart, then only it works as kitty doesnt support to `allow_remote_control` on configuration reload.

 ```
 # For linux only:
 allow_remote_control yes